budarin/ts-css-loader/README.md

 Webpack loader that works as a css-loader drop-in replacement to generate TypeScript typings for CSS modules on the fly

+-   EOL
-by default: none ??
+-   by default: none ??

-modules:
+-   modules:

 ```ts
 declare interface IAppCss {